Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Introduction

-While the transition dynamics are readily amenable to data-driven models, analytical rigid-body dynamics are usually described as ODEs.
-In turn, the transition dynamics can be split up into a continuous \emph{direct dynamics} function $f_{\ddot{q}}: \mathbb{R}^{2n+w} \rightarrow \mathbb{R}^{n}$, that maps the state-control vector to the system's acceleration,
+While the transition dynamics are readily amenable to data-driven models, analytical rigid-body dynamics are usually described by ordinary differential equations (ODEs).
+In turn, the transition dynamics can be split up into a continuous \emph{forward dynamics} function $f_{\ddot{q}}: \mathbb{R}^{2n+w} \rightarrow \mathbb{R}^{n}$, which maps the state-control vector to the system's acceleration,

 and a numerical integration method predicting the next state using $\ddot{q}$.
 Commonly used integration methods such as Runge-Kutta-45 predict the next state as a function of several state-acceleration vectors at different time steps \cite{davis2007methods}.